openziti/ziti-doc/docfx_project/ziti/quickstarts/network/local-no-docker.md

 There is not much preparation necessary to getting up-and-running locally.
 At this time, this guide expects that you'll be running commands within a `bash` shell.
 If you're running Windows, you will need to make sure you have Windows Subsystem for Linux installed for now.
 We plan to provide a Powershell script in the future, but for now the script requires you to be able to use `bash`.
+Make sure your local ports 1280, 6262, 10000 are free before running the controller.
+These ports are the default ports used by the controller.
+Also ensure ports 10080 and 3022 are open as these are the default ports the edge router will use.

 ## One-liner Setup

-Running the latest version of Ziti locally is as simple as running this one command:
+Running the latest version of Ziti locally is as simple as running this one command (the command will require the `jq` utility be installed):

     source <(wget -qO- https://raw.githubusercontent.com/openziti/ziti/release-next/quickstart/docker/image/ziti-cli-functions.sh); expressInstall